majiangl/lit-app/README.md

-# lit-starter
+# lit-app
-A starter project for lit
+A template project for developing applications using Lit.